td-shi/PostWebhook/README.md

 ## Usage

 1. On options, set the webhook URL.
 2. On the web page, click the icon.
+3. On open popup, input text for the description.
+4. On open popup, click the POST button.
 Sending follows:
   - The page URL.
   - The page title.
+  - The date when clicked.
+  - The description on the text area.